bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 <p></p>
 {% endraw %}

-Now, we have relaxed this requirement for Java functions: <strong>any Java function with a suitable signature can be used as an operator</strong>, but not as infix.
+Now, we have relaxed this requirement for Java functions: **any Java function with a suitable signature can be used as an operator**, but not as infix.
 Some operator names have been changed to avoid ambiguities:

 * we should now use unaryPlus and unaryMinus instead of just plus and minus for unary functions, i.e. -Foo() is now Foo().unaryMinus();